SimoneAstarita/queer_NLP_bib/README.md

 ## Sentiment Analysis
 Ungless, Eddie L., Bjorn Ross, and Vaishak Belle.
 "Potential Pitfalls With Automatic Sentiment Analysis: The Example of Queerphobic Bias."
 (2023).

+Ljubešić, Nikola, et al. "The LiLaH Emotion Lexicon of Croatian, Dutch and Slovene."
+Proceedings of the Third Workshop on Computational Modeling of People's Opinions, Personality, and Emotion's in Social Media.
+2020.

 ## Text Classification

 Wu, Hsiao-Han, and Shu-Kai Hsieh.
 "Exploring Lavender Tongue from Social Media Texts [In Chinese]."
 Proceedings of the 29th Conference on Computational Linguistics and Speech Processing (ROCLING 2017).
 2017.